whitneyburton/portfolios/students/alex_tideman/20151002-alex_tideman-m3.markdown

 ### Giving Feedback

 * Gave feedback to all members of The Pivot group
-* Gave feedback to every person in my cohort.
+* Gave feedback to every person in cohort in survey and those that asked on Slack.

 ### Playing a Part